nebari-dev/nebari-docs/docs/docs/how-tos/fine-grained-permissions.md

 ## Components Attribute

 We have seen in the above example the `component` attribute while creating a role.
-The value of this param depends on the type of component in the service, we're creating a role for, current we only have two components:
+The value of this parameter depends on the type of component in the service, we're creating a role for, current we only have two components:

 - `jupyterhub`: to create jupyterhub native roles in `jupyterhub` client.